 The comprehsive benefits analysis centered on relavent economic, environmental and social factors in the region that may be effected by the implementation of a project.
-These factors were identified by the Corps, the NFS, government resource agencies, and statistical research on region.
-The factors were then organized by one the above accounts and evaluated quantitatively for the NED account and qualitatively for the EQ, OSE, and RED accounts.
-Tables 4-5 through 4-7 presents the results of this evaluation.
+These factors were identified by the USACE, the NFS, government resource agencies, and statistical research on region.
+The factors were then organized into one of the above accounts and evaluated quantitatively for the NED account and qualitatively for the EQ, OSE, and RED accounts.
+Tables 4-5 through 4-7 present the results of this evaluation.